 We live in amazing times.
 I have been around long enough to know the world before there was a global network connecting us all.
-Before the internet, people got their information from news in newspapers, radio, and television, and books written by experts.
-If you wanted to dig deeply into a topic, it meant a trip to your local library and searching manually through something called the card catalog – a room full of cabinets with tiny little drawers, each of them packed with 3 x 5 index cards with subjects and locations written on them.
+Before the internet, people got their information from newspapers, radio, and television, and books written by experts.
+If you wanted to dig deeply into a topic, it meant a trip to your local library and searching manually through something called the card catalog.
+In every library, there was a room full of cabinets with tiny little drawers, each of them packed with 3 x 5 index cards with subjects and locations written on them.
 You dug through it to find the topic of interest and then walked the stacks of books and periodicals in the library to obtain what you needed.
-It was a slow, laborious process.
-At best you would find maybe a dozen articles of interest after a day of searching.
+It was a slow, arduous process.
+At best, you would find maybe a dozen articles of interest after a day of searching.
 What you could learn was restricted by the labor involved in locating it.
 It was also limited by who could author such information because publishing anything was expensive.
 Which voices had the megaphone was under the control of the publishing industry who served as gatekeepers.

 The internet has changed our modern world.
 Here are two of the more significant impacts: